alsoltani/wordy-rappinghood/docs/markdown/02_encode.md

             ...

             # Load these in DuckDB
-            self.client.insert_tracks(processed.reset_index())
+            self.client.insert_tracks(processed)
             self.client.insert_embeddings(embedding_frame)

         self.model.stop_multi_process_pool(self.pool)
-        self.client.close()
 ```

-To test my solution and make use of GPUs comes encoding time, I deployed a pod on [RunPod](https://www.runpod.io) (no
+To test my solution and make use of GPUs comes encoding time, I deployed a pod on [RunPod](https://www.runpod.io) with 2
-affiliation to this website) with 2 x RTX
+x RTX
-4090 GPUs (at 0.74$/Hr, they're pretty cost-effective), 25 vCPU and 200 GB of RAM.
+4090 GPUs (at $0.74/hr, they're pretty cost-effective), 25 vCPU and 200 GB of RAM.

-The entire process takes about 1.1 per batch of 10,000 rows, 12.2 seconds total (`UPSERT` times are of the same order of
+The entire process takes about 8.8 seconds per batch of 10,000 rows (`UPSERT` times are of the same order of
 magnitude, as we rely on DuckDB data ingestion optimizations).

 To put it into perspective, the CPU-only performance on a M-series MacBook Pro with 4P + 4E cores is 98.3 per batch,